browserengineering/book/book/text.md

 an angle bracket, you'd return an empty list of tokens.
 But unfinished tags, like in `Hi!<hr`, are thrown out.[^errortag]

-[^errortag]: This may strike you as an odd decision: why
+[^errortag]: This may strike you as an odd decision: why not
     finish up the tag for the author?
 I don't know, but dropping the tag is what browsers do.